-The calculation procedures described here are best applied to SSOs and CSOs that are located downstream from a flow monitor when backwater conditions are experienced prior to an overflow event.
+The calculation procedures described here are best applied to SSOs that are located downstream from a flow monitor when backwater conditions are experienced prior to an overflow event.
 The overflow duration can also be estimated for SSOs that occur upstream from a flow monitor; however, the overflow volume cannot be determined using these procedures.
+The calculation procedure, as shown here, should not be applied to CSOs without additional details to properly characterize any flow split between flows directed to the WWTP and to the CSO for flow depths greater than the weir elevation.